 Action: Erratic movement of the mouse pointer is generally caused by a buildup of dirt, oils, and other contaminants on the ball inside the mouse.
 Clean the mouse.
-See "Optical mouse" on page 43 for instructions.

 The fingerprint reader does not work

 Symptom: The fingerprint reader does not work.